-- Influenza: All adults should get flu vaccine every year.
+- Influenza: Get a flu vaccine every year.

-- Varicella (chickenpox): Every adult who has never had chickenpox and has never been vaccinated against varicella should get two doses of varicella vaccine.
+- Varicella (chickenpox): If you never had chickenpox and were never vaccinated against it, you should get two doses of varicella vaccine.

-- Human papillomavirus (HPV): For all women through age 26, all men through age 21, and certain men through age 26 – those who have compromised immune systems or who have sex with other men.
+- Human papillomavirus (HPV): For women through age 26, men through age 21, and certain men through age 26 (those who have compromised immune systems or who have sex with other men).

-- Measles-mumps-rubella (MMR): If born in 1957 or later.
-Most adults only need one dose of MMR.
+- Measles-mumps-rubella (MMR): If you were born in 1957 or later, you need at least one dose of MMR.
 Those going to school, travelers, and health care workers need two doses.